When people talk about The Corn Islands, their eyes light up.

-If you are happy to hang your hammock and wile away the afternoon with a few quiet rums and wait for the fisherman to bring the daily catch of lobster in.
-Snorkel from deserted, pristine beaches or even just kick back in a no-fuss beach front shack and watch the waves roll in, you might just like it here.
+If you are happy to hang your hammock and while away the afternoon; enjoying a few quiet rums waiting for the fisherman to bring in the daily catch of lobster.
+Snorkel from deserted, pristine beaches or simply kick back in a no-fuss beach front shack and watch the waves roll in; you might just like it here.

-Life is pretty nice on The Corn Islands.
+Life is pretty sweet on The Corn Islands.

 Nicaragua has such diversity in its regional cultures.
 From the south on the Rio San Juan to Matagalpa’s hill country, or when people from Granada talk about the folk from nearby Masaya (10kms away) being of fairer skin and shorter stature.

 The Corn Islands are no different.
 Here you will find Nicaraguans different to any others you have encountered along the way.

 Due to a very strong Caribbean influence, not only do these Nicaraguans look that little bit different, they speak differently.
 Mostly Creole English, as well as Spanish, is spoken on the Corn Islands and they move to a very different beat.

 You are in paradise on the Corn Islands, something the locals know all too well.

 Best Time to Visit The Corn Islands